kotocat/kotocat/README.md

 im bi w a preference for girls but i have a big fat crush on ververmillion EWWW sorry i have no rentry yet

+PLEAAASEE INTERACT if u look act or like DOPPIO DROPSCYTHE.
+OUR XSOLEILS MISSING ONE MEMBER!!!!!